 Preceding ultrabooks by a couple of years, the Macbook Airs are even today the most popular premium ultra-portables and in some countries (like the US for instance) account for more sales than all ultrabooks taken together.
 There are plenty of reasons why people like these Apple ultraportables, and we’ll talk about them in this post.

-This post compares the Macbook Air to the popular ultrabooks at the middle of 2015, so you’ll know exactly what to expect from each category and which will give you a better deal for the money.
+This post compares the Macbook Air to the popular ultrabooks available these days in stores, so you’ll know exactly what to expect from each category and which will give you a better deal for the money.
 These posts where I’m comparing it to the Asus Zenbook family or Samsung ATIV Book 9 series might also come in handy.

 Ultrabooks vs MacBook Air – design and build quality